genesis-community/jumpbox-genesis-kit/MANUAL.md

 - `openvpn` - Provides an OpenVPN server, giving users access to the internal infrastructure without requiring an SSH session.
-  Intead, users will be issued an X.509 identity certificate which will grant them access to connect to the VPN and access internal resources from their connecting device (usually their own workstation).
+  Instead, users will be issued an X.509 identity certificate which will grant them access to connect to the VPN and access internal resources from their connecting device (usually their own workstation).